Code-Institute-Submissions/DADEVFA-Milestone1_NovResub/README.md

 - Contact form is not active at the moment.

+- Some warnings has appeared in console regarding the embeded content from Spotify and Soundcloud.
+Will deal with them soon.
+The previews do work as expected.
-- The jumbotron heading is not 100% where it could be, on all devices, landscape mode.
+- The jumbotron heading is not 100% where it could be, on all devices and landscape mode.
 There must be a better approach.
 Works for now.

 ## Tested by other people: